In collaboration with the PGCE English programme we offer two pathways for training teachers who wish to teach both Drama and English.

 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

-You will spend at least 120 days in schools, where you will be teaching for approximately 60% of the timetable.
-Each period of School-Based Training is over four days each week with one day in University (totalling 60 days) where you will attend lectures, seminars and practical workshops.
-In drama we visit the Trestle Theatre base for five bespoke sessions across the year.
-The spilt between Drama and English is equally balanced on the course.
+You will spend at least 120 days in schools, where you will be teaching for approximately 50-60% of the timetable.
+Each period of school-based training is over four days each week with one day in University where you will attend lectures, seminars and practical workshops.

-Professional studies is a programme of lectures and seminars focusing on contemporary issues in education and professional development.
+Professional Studies is a programme of lectures and seminars focusing on contemporary issues in education and professional development.
 This part of the course takes place partly at the University and partly at school through lectures, workshops and seminars to mixed subject groups.
-This is a structured programme of Drama and English teaching methodology and application workshops and seminars.
+This is a structured programme of teaching methodology and application workshops and seminars.

 The two school experiences are assessed against the professional requirements under the Teachers’ Standards:

 Middlesex University has consistently high employment rates for its teaching programmes.
-We have excellent relationships with schools in north London, Essex and Hertfordshire and many of our graduates start their first teaching post at the school where they completed a placement during the programme.
+We have excellent relationships with schools in the Greater London area and many of our graduates start their first teaching post at the school where they completed a placement during the programme.
 Our course gives you qualified teacher status.

 Alexandra is a senior lecturer and is also responsible for the oversight of students registered with the dyslexia and disabilities unit at Middlesex University.